hoshF/remote-repo/README.md

 # remote-repo
 my first repo.
-hahahaha
-why this page is so vast,lets do some thing
+why this page is so vast, lets do some thing first add some goods about learning second commit and syn